michaeltomlinsontuks/ScheduleGenerator/docs/production/ROLLBACK_RUNBOOK.md

 ### Automatic Rollback Triggers

-The system automatically triggers rollback when using `deploy-with-rollback.sh` if:
+The system automatically triggers rollback when using `deploy.sh --with-rollback` if:

 | Trigger | Threshold | Action |
 |---------|-----------|--------|